pipcet/gcc/gcc/config/avr/avr.md

   [(clobber (const_int 0))]
   {
     /* ; Split away the high part of the address.
-GCC's register allocator ; in not able to allocate segment registers and reload the resulting ; expressions.
+GCC's register allocator ; is not able to allocate segment registers and reload the resulting ; expressions.
 Notice that no address register can hold a PSImode.  */

     rtx_insn *insn;